Select the account you'd like to open

 The South American stock market is modest in comparison with other competitors, given there is a trend that the largest stock exchange value falls above the equator.
 The B3 Brazil Stock Exchange represents a large percentage of overall value across this continent, having formed from the merging of two smaller stock exchanges in São Paulo, BM&F and Bovespa.
 The Santiago Stock Exchange in Chile changes its trading hours in the summer months, extending their closing time from 4pm to 5pm, with the hope of increasing volume to the stock markets from a longer opportunity.

 European stock market hours are generally considered the longest of all regions, and they do not include a lunch break within trading hours.
 The largest exchange of the region by market capitalization is Euronext, which is a collective stock exchange that represents a number of European stock markets, including Amsterdam, Paris, Lisbon, Brussels and Dublin.
-This is followed closely by the London Stock Exchange, which is one of our most popular instruments to trade on.
+This is followed closely by the London Stock Exchange.
 London stock market hours extend from 8am to 4.30pm.